ember-learn/ember-blog/content/the-ember-times-issue-172.md

   <p>Want to write for the Ember Times?
 Have a suggestion for next week's issue?
 Join us at <a href="https://discordapp.com/channels/480462759797063690/485450546887786506">#support-ember-times</a> on the <a href="https://discord.gg/emberjs">Ember Community Discord</a> or ping us <a href="https://twitter.com/embertimes">@embertimes</a> on Twitter.</p>

   <p>Keep on top of what's been going on in Emberland this week by subscribing to our <a href="https://the-emberjs-times.ongoodbits.com/">e-mail newsletter</a>!
-You can also find our posts on the <a href="https://blog.emberjs.com/tag/newsletter">Ember blog</a>.
-See you in two weeks!</p>
+You can also find our posts on the <a href="https://blog.emberjs.com/tag/newsletter">Ember blog</a>.</p>
 </div>

 ---